laiwz/laiwz.github.io/index.md

 <small>[ <a href="#/" onclick="visib('anticorruption-trust')">Abstract</a> ]</small>

     <div id="anticorruption-trust" style="display: none; text-align: left; line-height: 1.5" >
-    How can anti-corruption influence political trust in government?
-We investigate this question through the lens of China's recent anti-corruption campaign since 2013, which has unprecedentedly disclosed many corruption investigations to the public.
-By analyzing a large individual panel dataset, we show that on average, the campaign significantly reduces political trust, and the drop is more pronounced among groups less informed of corruption before.
-We document strong heterogeneity in trust changes possibly driven by a pro- and anti-government cleavage, captured by unpleasant experiences with the government, pro-government indoctrination, and Confucian norms.
-Our results fit in a model where polarization is rationalized by differences in priors about the government.
+    How can anti-corruption efforts influence political trust in government?
+We investigate this question through the lens of China's recent anti-corruption campaign, launched in 2013, which has disclosed many corruption investigations to the public for the first time.
+By analyzing a large individual panel dataset, we show that, on average, the campaign has significantly reduced political trust, particularly among groups less informed about corruption before the campaign.
+We document strong heterogeneity in changes in political trust, possibly driven by a pro-and-anti-government cleavage, as captured by previous unpleasant experiences with the government, pro-government indoctrination, and Confucian norms.
+Our results fit a model in which polarization is rationalized by different priors about the government.
 We also rule out several alternative explanations for our findings.
     <br><br/></div>

 4. ["Adverse Experience and Occupational Outcomes: Evidence from Children of the Cultural Revolution"](/assets/pdfs/cr_draft.pdf) <br>